MiladSoleymani/Milad-Soleymani/_pages/about.md

   - /about.html
 ---

-I'm **Milad Soleymani**, an AI/ML specialist with a strong foundation in electrical engineering and a deep passion for applying machine learning in diverse fields like medicine autonomous systems.
+I'm **Milad Soleymani**, an AI/ML specialist with a strong foundation in electrical engineering and a deep passion for applying machine learning in diverse fields like medicine and autonomous systems.
 I’m excited to share my journey and projects with you!

 ## About Me